RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 2. .NET 6 for ISHRemote (Visual Studio 2022), build adaptions
 3. Adapt build to scan for https://www.trojansource.codes
 4. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
+   1. When the root `__ISHRemote` folder is missing after a database restore.
+Or simply invalid username/password combinations.
-   1. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues
+   2. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues
-   2. You should have initial state Draft by element name
+   3. You should have initial state Draft by element name
-   3. You should have a direct Draft to Released status transition for your user
+   4. You should have a direct Draft to Released status transition for your user
-   4. You should have system management user role to allow renaming System folder test
+   5. You should have system management user role to allow renaming System folder test
-   5. Event PUSHTRANSLATIONS used in BackgroundTask cmdlets should be there as an easy to purge event
+   6. Event PUSHTRANSLATIONS used in BackgroundTask cmdlets should be there as an easy to purge event
-   6. Should Solr be running to do Search-IshDocumentObj
+   7. Should Solr be running to do Search-IshDocumentObj
 5. Port and rewire more cmdlets to AsmxAuthenticationContext to achieve Milestone of the plan.
 6. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
 For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
 Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.
 7. ISHRemote 0.x branch replace bad quote `“` with proper quote `"` in `*.Tests.ps1`, for example NewIshSession.Tests.ps1 and SetIshMetadataFilterField.Tests.ps1